kindlyops/ember-inline-edit/README.md

 ## Issues?
 Bugs?

 Please report any issues or bugs you find.
-Feel free to send in PRs too.